 Revenue from operations for the year is Rs.
 14,076.69 million (FY 21: Rs.
 11,309.01 million).
 Refer Note 2 (h) of accounting policy and Note 19 and Note 43 in standalone financial statements.
 The Company's revenue is derived primarily from sale of products (ATMs, ATM sites and related products) which comprise of Rs.
 1,946.60 million (FY 21: Rs.
-2,305.85 million) and rendering of services i.e., ATM and cash management services, managed services, annual maintenance service, etc., which comprise of Rs.
-12,130.10 million (FY 21: Rs.
-9,003.16 million).
+2,305.85 million) and rendering of services i.e., ATM and cash management services, managed services, annual maintenance service, there is an element of inherent risk and presumed fraud risk around accuracy and existence of revenue recognised.